Different Inhomogeneous Evolutionary Histories for Uranus and Neptune: Evolution of Uranus and Neptune

 As for the Neptune model, we compare our models against intrinsic flux measurements from \textit{Voyager 2} calculated by \cite{Pearl1991}, and gravity harmonic measurements by \cite{Jacobson2009}.
 Due to the Neptune model's rapid convective mixing event, the outer heavy element abundance rises quickly from an initial value of 25\% to $\sim$80\% by mass.
 The Neptune model reproduces the observed $J_2$ and $J_4$ values compared to the median measurements of \cite{Jacobson2009} are 0.8\% and 0.3\% respectively.
 A comprehensive comparison between modeled and observed values of both planets is tabulated in Table \ref{tab:results}.

-Inferring the density profiles of Uranus and Neptune has been subject of extensive research as a way to constrain the interior structure, mainly by varying the density profiles to match the gravity harmonic measurements \citep[e.g.,][]{Podolak1981, Podolak1991, Podolak1995, Marley1995, Helled2011, Movshovitz2022, Lin2024}. \cite{Movshovitz2022} computed a baseline of density models for Uranus and Neptune based on the available gravitational harmonic data.
+Inferring the density profiles of Uranus and Neptune has been the subject of extensive research as a way to constrain the interior structure, mainly by varying the density profiles to match the gravity harmonic measurements \citep[e.g.,][]{Podolak1981, Podolak1991, Podolak1995, Marley1995, Helled2011, Movshovitz2022, Lin2024}. \cite{Movshovitz2022} computed a baseline of density models for Uranus and Neptune based on the available gravitational harmonic data.
 The outline of their family of density models ranges from $\sim$2--17 g cm$^{-2}$ (see their Figure 3).
 The reader should note that the baseline region of \cite{Movshovitz2022} represents the envelope of possible density profiles, not the density profiles themselves.
 The Uranus and Neptune models in Section \ref{sec:evolution} at 4.56 Gyr are comfortably consistent with their baseline values.
 Our Uranus and Neptune models are less dense than the 3-layer models of \cite{Nettelmann2013a} due to their higher internal temperatures and ice mixture compositions.
+Figure \ref{fig:fig6} shows the model density profiles of Uranus (top) and Neptune (bottom) at 4.56 Gyr compared to other models in the literature \citep{Nettelmann2013a, VazanHelled2020, Neuenschwander2022, Neuenschwander2024, Morf2024, Malamud2024}.
+Of the density profiles shown in Figure \ref{fig:fig6}, only those of \cite{Nettelmann2013a} and \cite{VazanHelled2020} are evolution models.

 The evolution models in this section are the first inhomogeneous, non-adiabatic models of Uranus and Neptune which incorporate formation-informed initial conditions, including methane-ammonia-water-rock ice mixtures throughout the envelopes of both planets.
 In addition, these evolution models are the first to be informed by the recent empirical work of \cite{Lin2024}, which suggests that the interiors of both planets may include higher amounts of H-He-ice mixtures to better explain the gravity harmonics.
 The Uranus and Neptune models shown in Figures \ref{fig:fig4} and \ref{fig:fig5} are also the first to agree with all the observable parameters in Table \ref{tab:results} simultaneously within reasonable uncertainty.
-Particularly, the Uranus model is well within range of the updated internal flux measurements of \cite{Irwin2025} and \cite{Wang2025}, as well as the updated gravity measurements of \cite{Jacobson2025}.
+Particularly, the Uranus model is well within the range of the updated internal flux measurements of \cite{Irwin2025} and \cite{Wang2025}, as well as the updated gravity measurements of \cite{Jacobson2025}.